Charles A. Sumner: U.S. Representative

 After an unsuccessful attempt in 1879, he was elected as a Democrat to the Forty-eighth Congress (March 4, 1883 – March 3, 1885).
 There he opposed the Pacific railroads, and introduced a postal telegraph bill.
 He was an unsuccessful candidate for reelection in 1884.

-Later life
+Later life and death

 He resumed the practice of law.

 Trinity gave him the degree of A. M. in 1887.

 He died in San Francisco, California, on January 31, 1903, and was interred in the George H. Thomas Post plot at the Presidio.